jamerst/OpenLD/README.md

 ## Running OpenLD
 **Note: A Chromium-based browser is recommended for performance reasons.**

-The easiest way to try OpenLD is at https://www.openld.jtattersall.net/.<br>_Please note this runs on a free low-powered Google Cloud Platform instance which noticeably impacts peformance._
+The easiest way to try OpenLD is at https://www.openld.jtattersall.net/.<br>_Please note this runs on a free low-powered Google Cloud Platform instance which noticeably impacts performance._

 ### Self Hosting